bitextor/warc2text/README.md

   s:  number, # warc file record size (same as `{size}` in `file.gz`)
   rs: number, # byte size of record payload (uncompressed)
   ps: number, # byte size of text only payload (so compare this against `rs` and you should get amount of HTML removed)
-  l:  string, # identified language by classifier
+  l:  string, # identified language by classifier, omitted when language identification is skipped
   u:  string, # url
   c:  string, # content type as reported by the HTTP response header (or warc record header if that isn't present)
   ts: string, # crawl date/time as reported by the crawler